basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 set of files on disk---a critical difference from Riak KV, in which a bucket is a purely logical entity and not physically disjoint at all.
-A Solr index requires significantly less disk space than the corresponding legacy Riak Search index, depending on the Solr schema used.
+A Solr index requires significantly less disk space than the corresponding legacy Riak search index, depending on the Solr schema used.

 Indexes may be associated with zero or more buckets.
-At creation time, however, each index has no associated buckets---unlike the legacy Riak Search, indexes in the new Riak Search do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.
+At creation time, however, each index has no associated buckets---unlike the legacy Riak search, indexes in the new Riak search do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.